awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodeBuild.md

 The value of the `PrimarySource` parameter must be the name of one of the input artifacts to the action\.
 CodeBuild looks for the build spec file and runs the build spec commands in the directory that contains the unzipped version of this artifact\.
 This parameter is required if multiple input artifacts are specified for a CodeBuild action\.
 When there is only one source artifact for the action, the `PrimarySource` artifact defaults to that artifact\.

+**BatchEnabled**
+Required: No
+The Boolean value of the `BatchEnabled` parameter allows the action to run multiple builds in the same build execution\.
+When this option is enabled, the `CombineArtifacts` option is available\.
+For pipeline examples with batch builds enabled, see[CodePipeline integration with CodeBuild and batch builds](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-pipeline-batch.html)\.

+**CombineArtifacts**
+Required: No
+The Boolean value of the `CombineArtifacts` parameter combines all build artifacts from a batch build into a single artifact file for the build action\.
+To use this option, the `BatchEnabled` parameter must be enabled\.

 **EnvironmentVariables**
 Required: No
 The value of this parameter is used to set environment variables for the CodeBuild action in your pipeline\.
 The value for the `EnvironmentVariables` parameter takes the form of a JSON array of environment variable objects\.
 See the example parameter in [Action declaration \(CodeBuild example\)](#action-reference-CodeBuild-example)\.